 - Compensation from Bad Faith Filers – The draft also proposes allowing victim brand owners to seek compensation from bad faith actors to cover their “reasonable expenses”.
 Under current practice, Chinese courts have generally only allowed such recoveries where the pirate has engaged in other forms of unfair competition, including use of the plaintiff’s mark and/or interfering with sales of genuine products through the filing of infringement actions, as well as oppositions.

-- Transfer of Trademarks – The draft would allow authorities to order the transfer of a trademark under opposition or invalidation to the rightful owner.
+- Transfer of Trademarks – The draft would allow authorities to order the transfer of a trademark under invalidation to the rightful owner.

 - Suspension of Administrative Proceedings – The draft would allow administrative authorities to suspend handling of cases where the outcome hinges upon the results of other co-pending proceedings, such as oppositions, invalidations and appeals.

 - Forged Evidence – The draft would allow fines of up to RMB 100,000 (US$13,000) against parties that file false or misleading evidence.

 - Opposition Period – The draft would reduce the current three-month deadline for filing of oppositions to two months, thus slightly accelerating the time required to secure registrations.